ordina-jworks/ordina-jworks.github.io/_posts/2020-05-30-terraform.md

 ## How much infrastructure can you get in 6 weeks time

 The landscape discussed in this post is used to host a set of applications for a large corporation to assist one of their core products.
-The end-goal is to support about a dozen counties in Europe with this platform.
+The end-goal is to support about a dozen countries in Europe with this platform.

 A single environment consists of a namespace on a shared OpenShift cluster, a database and a reverse proxy.
 In order to spin up a new environment to onboard a new development team the following steps need to be executed: